Driving in Prague and the Czech Republic

 The following is a guide to the parking areas.
 A guide about how to use the parking ticket machines can be found on the Guide to using automat ticket machines.
 Also check the How to use Mapy.cz to find car park availability.

 Pay and Display areas are quite common but, make sure you know the restrictions.
 PO-PA means Monday to Friday i.e. weekend is free.
 PO-SO means Monday to Saturday i.e. only Sunday is free.
 It will also be restricted by time i.e on Wenceslas Square you must pay between 8am and 8pm.
 A signpost will indicate the maximum duration of stay i.e. pictured on the left is an example of the signs for 2 hours.
 There is a minimum charge.
 For green zones (2 hours) you must pay for at least 15 mins.
 In an orange zone (6 hours) then the minimum charge is for 30 mins.
-The ticket dispensing machine will also have the restrictions and fare as described in the How to…guide to using automat parking ticket machines.
+The ticket dispensing machine will also have the restrictions and fare as described in the How to Use a Prague Parking Meter.

 The road from the central Prague to the airport is Evropska and at the high end you will pass a McDonalds.
-After this point it is a 70km limit so be careful if you are rushing for a flight etc. Possibly I would be seeing a red or blue Skoda parked behind one of the bushes.
-Approaching Prague Ruzyne airport the limit is 40km and I would be wondering if that car on the VIP off-slip has broken down.
+After this point it is a 70km limit so be careful if you are rushing for a flight etc. Approaching Prague Ruzyne airport the limit is 40km and I would be wondering if that car on the VIP off-slip has broken down.
 The other main careful area is on the river road at Podoli where either way you may be stopped.
 Centrum bound I stick to the limit after the tram tracks and I wonder why a car is sometimes parked on the grass outside the sport centre.
 Going away from the centrum I’ll stick to the limit until the petrol station.
 In general keep to the speed limits along the river road.
-Police will often be waiting for cars entering and exiting the motorway with no vignette.
-I would always buy it but, I’ve seen people risk a one junction trip to the Albert, Makro or Spectrum centres.
-This would be risky.

 From Brno driving into central Prague using D1